History of Germany during World War I

-Overview
+Background

-The German population responded to the outbreak of war in 1914 with a complex mix of emotions, in a similar way to the populations in other countries of Europe; notions of overt enthusiasm known as the Spirit of 1914 have been challenged by more recent scholarship.
+Germany's population had already responded to the outbreak of war in 1914 with a complex mix of emotions, in a similar way to the emotions of the population in the United Kingdom; notions of universal enthusiasm known as the Spirit of 1914 have been challenged by more recent scholarship.
 The German government, dominated by the Junkers, saw the war as a way to end being surrounded by hostile powers France, Russia and Britain.
 The war was presented inside Germany as the chance for the nation to secure "our place under the sun," as the Foreign Minister Bernhard von Bülow had put it, which was readily supported by prevalent nationalism among the public.
 The German establishment hoped the war would unite the public behind the monarchy, and lessen the threat posed by the dramatic growth of the Social Democratic Party of Germany, which had been the most vocal critic of the Kaiser in the Reichstag before the war.
 Despite its membership in the Second International, the Social Democratic Party of Germany ended its differences with the Imperial government and abandoned its principles of internationalism to support the war effort.
 The German state spent 170 billion Marks during the war.
 The money was raised by borrowing from banks and from public bond drives.
-Symbolic purchasing of nails which were driving into public wooden crosses spurred the aristocracy and middle class to buy bonds.
+Symbolic purchasing of nails which were driven into public wooden crosses spurred the aristocracy and middle class to buy bonds.
 These bonds became worthless with the 1923 hyperinflation.

 It soon became apparent that Germany was not prepared for a war lasting more than a few months.
-At first, little was done to regulate the economy for a wartime footing, and the German war economy would remain badly organized throughout the war.
-Germany depended on imports of food and raw materials, which were stopped by the British blockade of Germany.
+At first, little was done to regulate the economy on a wartime footing, and the German war economy would remain badly organized throughout the war.
+The country depended on imports of food and raw materials, which were stopped by the British blockade of Germany.
 First food prices were limited, then rationing was introduced.
-In 1915 five million pigs were massacred in the so-called Schweinemord, both to produce food and to preserve grain.
 The winter of 1916/17 was called the "turnip winter" because the potato harvest was poor and people ate animal food, including vile-tasting turnips.
-From August 1914 to mid-1919, the excess deaths compared to peacetime caused by malnutrition and high rates of exhaustion and disease and despair came to about 474,000 civilians.
+From August 1914 to mid-1919, excess deaths compared to peacetime caused by malnutrition and high rates of exhaustion and disease and despair came to about 474,000 civilians excluding "Alsace-Lorraine and the Polish provinces".